Child taken to hospital after 19 rescued from rollercoaster at theme park

 “This is because the systems require reset buttons to be pressed – something that is maintenance’s responsibility.
 This represented a very short disruption.

-“Our priority is always safety and our team checks and maintains rides, and trains to keep emergency procedures front of mind, should they be needed, so they are delivered fast and effectively.
+“Our priority is always safety, and our team checks and maintains rides, and trains to keep emergency procedures front of mind, should they be needed, so they are delivered fast and effectively.
 Once again we apologise to our passengers.”

 Register for free to continue reading